My Golden Life: Main

-He is Ji-An's high school friend.
+He is Seo Ji-an's high school friend.
 With a major in interior design, he runs a DIY furniture shopping mall.
-He has a cheerful and feisty personality, but he also has a cranky side and his likes and dislike are very clear.
-Ever since he fell in love with Ji-An at first sight in high school, he has had a crush on her.
-He does not realize that Ji-Soo, who has a crush on him, is Ji-An's twin sister.
+He has a cheerful and feisty personality, but he also has a cranky side and his likes and dislikes are very clear.
+Ever since he fell in love with Ji-an at first sight in high school, he has had a crush on her.
+He does not realize that Ji-soo, who has a crush on him, is Ji-an's twin sister.